Home November Events Free November Events in Vancouver

 • Daylight Savings Day – don’t forget to set your clocks to “fall back” an hour the night before!

-• DTES Heart of the City Festival – a series of arts performances and workshops in downtown Vancouver.
-This year there are both live and online events.
+• DTES Heart of the City Festival – a series of arts performances, events and workshops in downtown Vancouver.

 • For the Love of Art – an art show and sale showcasing the work of 30 local artists at Harris Barn in Ladner.
 Admission is free.

-• Bear Creek Park Lights – the Surrey park is lit up at night between 4:30 and 9:30 pm.
-It’s a free event, but tickets must be reserved in advance.
+• Bear Creek Park Lights – the Surrey park is lit up at night between 4:30 and 9:00 pm.
+It’s a free event, but tickets can be reserved in advance.

 • Port Moody Winter Farmers Market – a winter market at the Port Moody Rec Centre at 300 Ioco Road from 10:00 am to 2:00 pm.